CambridgeNuclear/SCONE/MC Code/doc/Style Guide.rst

      end function

 #.
 Note that when giving errors information, errors from procedures called by the procedure we
-   document should not be included in the *Errors:* section.
-This is becouse theese sub-procedures may change and any changes to their error bahaviour would, most likley, be not propagated to documentation of procedures that use them, rendering their documentation invalid.
+   document should not in general be included in the *Errors:* section.
+This is becouse these sub-procedures may change and any changes to their error bahaviour would, most likley, be not propagated to documentation of procedures that use them, rendering their documentation invalid.
+However it would be best to use common sense and indicate when a procedure is depending on errors given by the other procedure.
+Just try to make *Errors:* section informative.
+Use your best jugement.
-   (**This point requires extra thought!**)

 #.
 Try to follow the following pattern for the derived type(class) description.
 Use the same format
    for the class-like modules (with _mod suffix) ::